5 takeaways on digital innovation from top Walmart execs - ExBulletin

 As Walmart increasingly focuses on digital innovation, the company’s Chief Financial Officer (CFO) and Head of Investor Relations explores how supply chain automation, in-store technology and renovations are impacting labor, sales and consumer behavior.
 I outlined how it is having an impact.

-John David Rainey, executive vice president and chief financial officer, and Stephanie Wisink, senior vice president and chief financial officer of investor relations, said last Wednesday at the investment banking advisory firm Evercore Inc. He shared details about the store’s efforts.
+John David Rainey, Executive Vice President and CFO, and Stephanie Wisink, Executive Vice President and Head of Investor Relations, at Evercore, an investment banking advisory firm, on June 14. conference, shared details about the mass retailer’s efforts.

 Customers who have had a very good e-commerce experience are more likely to return, Mr. Laney said, noting that as they become accustomed to the online experience of grocery shopping, they will mix more general items in their carts.
 Wisink said digital upgrades in supply chains and stores are changing the way employees work, according to the Evercore ISI Consumer & Retail Conference Seeking Alpha transcript.